Q: What Is an Otolaryngologist?

 Q: Are Balloon Sinuplasty™ Devices Right for Me?

 If you suffer from sinusitis, and if medication alone has not been effective in relieving your symptoms, you may be a candidate for surgery using the Balloon Sinuplasty™ devices.
-We also encourage you to talk to your ENT doctor about whether the use of these FDA-cleared, endoscopic, catheter-based tools are right for you.
+We also encourage you to talk to your ENT doctor about whether the use of these FDA-cleared, endoscopic, catheter-based tools is right for you.

 Q: Who Uses Balloon Sinuplasty™ Devices?